koinos/koinos-docs/docs/developers/guides/token.md

 Mana cost: 0.03434252 (Disk: 95, Network: 284, Compute: 514975)
 ```

-Congratulations, We succesfuly deployed our contract to the testnet and minted a million tokens!
+Congratulations, We successfully deployed our contract to the testnet and minted a million tokens!

-We can check the [block exploerer](https://harbinger.koinosblocks.com/tx/0x12201db69401876406c7edd645ef189b3d063c78c16455ba46c93bf25fff3b925df6) and see that we now have the newly minted tokens in our wallet.
+We can check the [block explorer](https://harbinger.koinosblocks.com/tx/0x12201db69401876406c7edd645ef189b3d063c78c16455ba46c93bf25fff3b925df6) and see that we now have the newly minted tokens in our wallet.